dorny/paths-filter/README.md

     # Relative path under $GITHUB_WORKSPACE where the repository was checked out.
     working-directory: ''

-    # Personal access token used to fetch list of changed files
+    # Personal access token used to fetch a list of changed files
     # from Github REST API.
-    # It's used only if action is triggered by pull request event.
+    # It's only used if action is triggered by a pull request event.
     # Github token from workflow context is used as default value.
-    # If empty string is provided, action falls back to detect
+    # If an empty string is provided, the action falls back to detect
     # changes using git commands.
     # Default: ${{ github.token }}
     token: ''
 ```

 ## Outputs
-- For each filter it sets output variable named by the filter to the text:
+- For each filter, it sets output variable named by the filter to the text:
    - `'true'` - if **any** of changed files matches any of filter rules
    - `'false'` - if **none** of changed files matches any of filter rules
-- For each filter it sets output variable with name `${FILTER_NAME}_count` to the count of matching files.
+- For each filter, it sets an output variable with the name `${FILTER_NAME}_count` to the count of matching files.
-- If enabled, for each filter it sets output variable with name `${FILTER_NAME}_files`.
-It will contain list of all files matching the filter.
+- If enabled, for each filter it sets an output variable with the name `${FILTER_NAME}_files`.
+It will contain a list of all files matching the filter.
-- `changes` - JSON array with names of all filters matching any of changed files.
+- `changes` - JSON array with names of all filters matching any of the changed files.

 # Examples